Hackuarium/simple-spectro/docs/README.md

-Download the full project !
-[Clone our repository](https://github.com/hackuarium/simple-spectro/).

 # DIY spectrophotometer

 This project was done in the [Hackuarium](http://www.hackuarium.ch/en/) association, a DIY biology and open laboratory situated in Renens (Switzerland).
 Please fee free to [contact us](mailto:hello@hackuarium.ch) if you would like more information.

 The goal is to create a simple spectrophotometer that measures the absorbance of a sample at 3 different light colors (red, green, blue), is